GMLC-TDC/HELICS/README.md

 ### HELICS helper Apps

 - [HELICS CLI](https://github.com/GMLC-TDC/helics-cli) provides a simple way to automate configuring, starting, and stopping HELICS co-simulations.
+This helps in overcoming the challenges associated with successfully sequencing and starting simulations of all sizes and is particularly helpful for larger simulations.
+- [Broker](./docs/references/apps/Broker.md), which is a command line tool for running a Broker, the core hub in HELICS for data exchange.
+One or more brokers are what tie the simulation tools together in a HELICS federation.
+There is also a [Broker Server](https://helics.readthedocs.io/en/latest/user-guide/simultaneous_cosimulation) which can generate brokers as needed, and can include a REST API.
 - [Player](./docs/references/apps/Player.md), which acts as a simple send-only federate that simply publishes a stream of timed HELICS messages from a user-defined file.
+This can be very useful when testing a federate in isolation by mimicking the data that will eventually come from other sources, and in assembling or debugging federations to stand in for any federates which might not be quite ready or that take a long time to run.
+The Player can also readily playback the files created by the HELICS Recorder (see below).
 HELICS Player is included in the HELICS distribution.
 - [Recorder](./docs/references/apps/Recorder.md), which acts as a simple receive-only federate that prints out or saves messages from one or more subscribed streams.
+This makes it easy to monitor some or all of the data exchanged via HELICS and can also be part of debugging and modular workflows.
+For example it can record the data exchanged during a (partly?) successful run to play back (see Player above) to other federates without having to launch those parts again or to isolate/test changes to a subset of a federation.
 HELICS Recorder is included in the HELICS distribution.
-- [Broker](./docs/references/apps/Broker.md), which is a command line tool for running a Broker.
-There is also a [Broker Server](https://helics.readthedocs.io/en/latest/user-guide/simultaneous_cosimulation) which can generate brokers as needed, and can include a REST API.
 - [App](./docs/references/apps/App.md) is a general app executable which can run a number of other apps including Player and Recorder, as well as a [Tracer](./docs/references/apps/Tracer.md), [Echo](./docs/references/apps/Echo.md), [Source](./docs/references/apps/Source.md), and [Clone](./docs/references/apps/Clone.md).

 ## Contributing